 To put that into practice, when we first launched our Don’t Leave It! app, we didn’t just look at the raw number of app installs per day; we tried to factor in additional dimensions to try to gauge how hard it was to convince new users to install and use the app.
 One example of blending data points was to look at the daily app installs, plus click through data for our marketing campaigns, plus the source of the installs – to feel out our conversion rates across different marketing channels.
 This not only helped us determine where to spend our time, effort and budget, but it also helped confirm that our app can scale.

-As an app developer, there are tons of marketing levers you can (and should) pull.
+For app development firms, such as Arkenea, there are tons of marketing levers you can (and should) pull.
 Aside from the more traditional channels (e.g. websites, blogs, directories, social media, PPC/search ads, Product Hunt, etc.) depending on your app idea, you can (and should) also think of some more clever advertising opportunities as well (for example, we printed 1,000 coat rack hang-tags and 5,000 beer coasters because it made sense for us given where our customers will use our app).
 But, importantly, make sure to have a tracking mechanism for each app link that you post and promote – so you can quantify, evaluate and learn.

 Apple and Google both let you easily create campaign-specific URLs pointing to your app, so you can accurately measure your traffic sources.
 And it’s easy enough to create a quick Google Sheet to organize your specific links (make sure to label them clearly, with notes and references).
 Important tip: both app stores usually report based on minimum click thresholds, so if you want more granular data, create trackable short links of your campaign URLs through a service like Bit.ly or Goo.gl , to see more accurate, real-time reporting.